ABCurado/quorum-politico-2024/README.md

 ![hemicycle](./static/hemicycle.png)

-🗳️ Welcome to ADN Politico 2024: A Voting Compass

 Make informed voting decisions effortlessly with ADN Politico – your digital guide through the political maze.

 How it Works: